atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ! st men fit; but as your Son Bred first
 I -
-st upon the young ’squire Lumley, it S st was reckoned a murder, and folie i must be tried for his life.”
+st upon the young ’squire Lumley, it S st was reckoned a murder, and folie i must be tried for his life."
 \ \
 > *
 \ ■